Shigeru Ban: Use of paper as a building material

+In the 2024 Taschen release of Shigeru Ban's Complete Works 1985–Today, the architect named among his primary inspirations the Japanese structural engineer Gengo Matsui, who helped him develop paper as a structural material for his projects.
+When describing the collaborative process between him as the architect and Gengo Matsui as the structural engineer, Shigeru Ban recalls: "He taught me to see the structural engineering process visually, almost intuitively".

 Nepal Project

 In July 2015, Ban began a project to rebuild homes for the victims of that year's Nepal earthquake.
 The structures of the homes are wood framed for flexibility and built fully with brick walls.
 The homes are thus quickly and easily built.
 Also, the Nepalese can use them for many other purposes, such as schools.

 Teaching

 Ban is currently a professor at Keio University.
 Previously, he taught at institutions including Harvard University, Columbia University, Cornell University, Kyoto University of Art and Design, Nihon University, Tama Art University, and Yokohama National University.